OfirGiladBGU/SBP_Net/README.md

 ### How to set up a dataset (Example for Parse2022):

-In case that you have a dataset of 3D input files with holes and 3D ground truth files \
+In case that you have a dataset of 3D input files with holes and 3D ground truth files. \
-(For example we used [Parse2022](https://grand-challenge.org/forums/forum/parse2022-623/) data and used SOTA model results as our input data, along with the dataset labels as our ground truth data).
+(Example: for [Parse2022](https://grand-challenge.org/forums/forum/parse2022-623/) data, we took SOTA model results (i.e. [MEDPSeg](https://github.com/MICLab-Unicamp/medpseg)) as our input data, along with `Parse2022` labels as our ground truth data).

 1. Put the `parse2022` dataset with the `labels` and `preds` data on the path: `./data/parse2022`
    - `labels` - The 3D ground truth